2 Dead, Dozens Hurt When PA-Bound Bus Carrying 40 Students Crashes On I-84 In NY

+The two fatalities have been identified as Long Island residents: 43-year-old Gina Pellettiere of Massapequa, and 77-year-old Beatrice Ferarri of Farmingdale.
+Pellettiere was Farmingdale High School's band director.
+Five or six students were in critical condition.

-Two adults, ages 43 and 77, died in the accident, which Gov. Kathy Hochul said was likely caused by a faulty front tire.
-The bus was one of six carrying the Farmingdale High School band — 40 students and four adults — apparently on its way to band camp.
+The bus was one of six carrying the Farmingdale High School band apparently on its way to band camp.

 Motorists were asked to avoid the area Thursday afternoon and the highway was expected to be closed for several hours.